thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/Articles/Running Alloction Counting Tests.md

 ```

 The `/private/tmp/.nio_alloc_counter_tests_5jMMhk` directory contains
-a regular Swift package which you can modify to iterate more quickly,
+a regular Codira package which you can modify to iterate more quickly,
 just don't forget to build it whith `-c release`!

 ### Understanding the output